ankitapuri/pixelvibe/Readme.md

 ## 📘&nbsp; License

-The PixelVibe is released under the under terms of the [MIT License](LICENSE).
+The PixelVibe is released under the terms of the [MIT License](LICENSE).

 ## ❤️&nbsp; Project Admin
 <table>